WilliamMuro/UP210739_CPP/README.md

 # ___˚⭒☆UP210739☆⭒˚___
-## Computer Systems Engineering
+## Computer Systems Engineering 3° B

 ### Programming Matter Repository
-Los trabajos y las prácticas de programación se subirán a este repositorio.
+Works and programming practices will be uploaded in this repository.

 ![):](imagen/wtf.jpg)